-The reflective approach (level 4) brings the intuitions of level 3 to conscious attention, and proceeds to analyze their workings.
+to each one?
+Or are they acting together, with a cruel messenger being sent to them as a group?
+The mention of a single "cruel messenger" suggests that we are to think of a single messenger coming against all of them together.
+The change in form from singular to plural turns out to have subtle meaning implications that the NRSV may not have anticipated.
+The underlying Hebrew uses singular forms and conveys the idea of an individual as the starting example.
+In this case using singulars in English is better.39 The reflective approach (level 4) brings the intuitions of level 3 to conscious attention and proceeds to analyze their workings.
 At this level we explore by explicit, disciplined analysis how form and meaning are intimately intertwined.
-For example, we may explicitly analyze how Ezekiel 37 can achieve its affects by playing on more than one sense of the same word ruach ("breath, wind, spirit").
-Or we analyze how it is that in general proverbial statements, the distinction in form between singular and plural can have meaning implications (see Chapter 7).
+The for example, we may explicitly analyze how Ezekiel 37 can achieve its affects by playing on more than one sense of the same word ruach ("breath, wind, spirit").
+Or we analyze how it is that in general proverbial statements, the distinction in form between singular and plural can have meaning implications (see Chapter 13).
+Why bother with all these levels?